HTI Early Career Orientation Program

 Coordinator of Relations with Theological Entities, Association for Hispanic Theological Education (AETH)

-Before being Coordinator of Relations with Theological Entities, Elizabeth served as dean and vice president of education at Esperanza College of Eastern University in Philadelphia, PA.
+Before being Director of the Association for Hispanic Theological Education (AETH), Elizabeth served as dean and vice president of education at Esperanza College of Eastern University in Philadelphia, PA.
 She has over ten years of experience as an ordained pastor and formerly served as a bilingual teacher in the New York City school system.
 The Rev. Dr. Conde-Frazier holds a Ph.D. from Boston College and a Master of Divinity degree from Palmer Seminary.

 Dr. Margarita Benitez